pointless-lang/pointless/why_pointless.md

 **Type-Inference**

-The type-inference capabilities of Haskell and OCaml are powerful, but they can still fail in surprising ways -- for example, when passing [polymorphic functions as arguments](https://stackoverflow.com/questions/36587571/confusing-about-haskell-type-inference) in Haskell:
+The type-inference capabilities of Haskell and OCaml are powerful, but they can still fail in surprising ways -- for example, when passing [polymorphic functions as arguments](https://stackoverflow.com/questions/36587571/confusing-about-haskell-type-inference):

 ```
 identity x = x